 U.S. treasury bond yields - The 10-year treasury bond closed the week yielding 1.76%, unchanged from 1.76% last week.
 The 30-year treasury bond yield ended the week at 2.25%, almost unchanged from 2.22% last week.
 We watch treasury bond yields because mortgage rates often follow bond yields.

-Mortgage rates almost unchanged for the week - The August 9, 2018 Freddie Mac Primary Mortgage Survey reported that the 30-year fixed mortgage rate average was 4.59%, almost unchanged from 4.60% last week.
-The 15-year fixed was 4.05%, almost unchanged from 4.08% last week.
-The 5-year ARM was 3.90%, down slightly from 3.93% last week.
+Mortgage rates higher this week - The October 17, 2019 Freddie Mac Primary Mortgage Survey reported mortgage rates for the most popular loan products as follows: The 30-year fixed mortgage rate average was 3.69%, up from 3.57% last week.
+The 15-year fixed was 3.15%, up from 3.05% last week.
+The 5-year ARM was 3.35%, almost unchanged from 3.35% last week.

 California existing home sales - The California Association of Realtors reported that existing single-family home sales totaled 404,030 in September on a seasonally adjusted annualized rate.
 That marked a 5.8% increase over the number of homes sold last September; however, year to date home sales are down 3.1% through the first 9 months of 2019 compared to 2018.
 The statewide median price was $605,680, up 4.7% from September 2018.
 Housing inventory levels continued to shrink.
 There was a 3.2 month supply of homes for sale in September, down from a 4.2 month supply one year ago.
 On a regional basis: Los Angeles County had a median price of $663,110, up 4.5% from September 2018.
 The annualized number of sales increased 9.2% from last September.
 Orange County had a median price of $830,000, up 0.6% from September 2018.
 The annualized number of sales increased 16.4% from last September.
 Ventura County had a median price of $659,250, down 2.2% from September 2018.
 The annualized number of sales increased 12.9% from last September.